 People from all over the world will see the Glory of God hovering over the elect.
 They will be drawn to Jerusalem to be blessed by the God of Heaven.

 Lift up your eyes and look about you: All assemble and come to you; your sons come from afar, and your daughters are carried on the arm.
 Then you will look and be radiant, your heart will throb and swell with joy; the wealth on the seas will be brought to you, to you the riches of the nations will come.
 (Isaiah 60:4,5)

-You know, I wonder if we understand what is going on at the present time.
+You know, I wonder whether we understand what is going on at the present time.
 We suppose that this is the hour to save the nations of the earth.
-But in the Great Commission, the Apostles were not charged to save the people of the nations but to make them disciples.
+But in the Great Commission, the Apostles were not charged to save the people of the nations, but to make them disciples.

 Here is the picture as I see it.
-The two thousand years of the Church Era have been for the purpose of calling out from the world the elect, God's Israel, the members of the Royal Priesthood.
+The two thousand years of the Church Era have been for the purpose of calling the elect out from the world.
+They are God’s Israel, the members of the Royal Priesthood.
 Each of these people has been chosen from the foundation of the world to be conformed to the image of the Lord Jesus and to be His brothers.

-You notice in John, Chapter Seventeen, how the Lord spoke to those whom the Father had given to Him, telling them they were not of the world any more than He is of the world.
+You notice in John chapter 17 that the Lord spoke to those whom the Father had given to Him, telling them they were not of the world any more than He is of the world.
 They have been called out from the world to be one with Him and the Father.

 Just as in the case of the Aaronic Priesthood and the Levitical Priesthood, God chooses some people to be closer to Him, to be more holy, than is true of other people.
 We may say it isn’t fair, or whatever else is prompted by the spirit of Humanism in us.
 But it is a fact, and we need to accept it and get used to it.
 God is the Potter, and He will do with people as He pleases.